-Over time they would have four children, Joseph III, Jennifer, Matthew Sean and Cara.
+Over time they would have five children, Joseph III, Jennifer, Matthew Sean, Megan and Cara.

 There were already two little ones when Gulf transferred him to Pittsburgh and also encouraged him to obtain a graduate degree.
 At Duquesne University he was accepted at both the law school and the business school, and when he asked at Gulf which they would prefer, they told him it didn’t matter, they just wanted their employees to improve themselves and be well-rounded.
 He opted for an MBA.

 In 1985, faced with another transfer, this time to Houston, he opted instead to return to the Philadelphia area and what would become his true vocation when he encountered St. Francis Country House, which was until recently an archdiocesan nursing home.